Kia e-Niro interior & comfort

 Kia e-Niro dashboard

 The Kia’s dashboard is easy to use, with conventional buttons for the air-conditioning controls and a high-set 10.25-inch touchscreen on '3' models and upwards.
 You'll use this display to control most of the car’s other functions, including the standard-fit smartphone connectivity options.
-Less normal-looking is the rotary gear selector that sits at the foot of the dash, but it’s foolproof to use and looks good.
+Less normal-looking is the rotary gear selector that sits at the foot of the dashboard, but it’s foolproof to use and looks good.

 Although there are areas where the materials feel a bit cheap and scratchy, you have to look for them, as in most areas the switches feel well damped and the surfaces are quite tactile.
 Overall, it’s a well judged dashboard that’s both good to look at and easy to use.